The Signs and Symptoms of Cataract Development, and the Importance of Preventative Care

 - Routine Eye Exams: It is very common for patients to be unaware they are in the early stages of cataract development prior to an eye exam.
 If you are over the age of 40, annual eye exams are the best way to catch any potentially harmful issues like cataracts before they cause irreparable damage to your vision.

+Experiencing Potential Signs and Symptoms of Cataracts?
 Contact NeoVision Eye Center for a Comprehensive Eye Exam

 As a leading expert in cataract surgery, Dr. Tandon has been providing Bay Area patients with advanced care for over 23 years.
 Our entire team at NeoVisions Eye Center is here to answer any questions or concerns you may have about cataracts and their effect on your vision.

+It’s important to identify and treat the signs and symptoms of cataracts as early as possible.
 If you have experienced any sudden changes in your eyesight, or believe you may be at risk for developing cataracts, contact us today to schedule a comprehensive eye exam today.